Finding a Top Financial Advisor Firm in Athens, Georgia

 Elwood & Goetz

-Elwood & Goetz ranks third of the list of top financial advisors in Athens, but it boasts the most certified financial planners (CFPs) with a total of 10 CFPs on staff.
-Two-thirds of its client base is comprised of non-high-net-worth individuals, with high-net-worth individuals and pension/profit-sharing plans filling out the rest.
+Elwood & Goetz ranks second of the list of top financial advisors in Athens, but it boasts the an impressive number of certified financial planners (CFPs) with a total of 11 CFPs on staff.
+Two-thirds of its client base is comprised of non-high-net-worth individuals, with high-net-worth individuals, charitable organizations and pension/profit-sharing plans filling out the rest.
 For investment advisory and financial planning services, there is a minimum account size of $1 million.

 Elwood & Goetz is a fee-only firm.
 This means the entirety of its earnings comes from the fees that clients pay.
 This avoids the conflicts of interest you'll see at a fee-based firm.